cepheus69/EFI_X570-P/README.md

 - OS type: Windows 8.1/10 UEFI Mode (Or maybe "Other OS" instead)
 - SATA Mode: AHCI

+## Special note
+### Why I can not detect OTA and OTA updates failures?
+The default model is MacPro7,1.
+Without patch, it may not detect OTA updates successfully on macOS sonoma.
+It needs extra booting arguments that comes from [restrictEvents](https://github.com/acidanthera/RestrictEvents) driver.
+Add extra boot-args `revpatch=auto,asset,sbvmm` to `NVRAM` -> `Add` -> `7C436110-AB2A-4BBB-A880-FE41995C9F82` -> `boot-args` **(Fixed)**

+Users of the **Intel wireless adapter plantform** need special attention: In addition to applying the above patch, you also need to disable Bluetooth-related drivers.
+They usually are：
+- BlueToolFixup
+- IntelBTPatcher
+- IntelBluetoothFirmware

+After finishing updates, please re-enable related bluetooth drivers.

 ## Help
 ### Before your installation
   1. check your BIOS setting